drawsmcgraw/tacticalprogramming/content/many-cert-requests.md

 And there you go!
 A directory full of CSRs, along with shiny new private keys to go along with them.

-Since openssl reads its config from a text file, we fake it out by inline printing out the relevant portion of the config, changing the portion that we need (in this case, the SAN field).
+Since openssl reads its config from a text file, we fake it out by inline printing the relevant portion of the config, changing the portion that we need (in this case, the `SAN` and `v3_req` sections).

 Note, also, that this incant lets us specify Subject Alternative Names (SANs).
 This is important because, apparently, as of version 58, Chrome [requires that you put the subject into the SAN field of your cert](https://productforums.google.com/forum/#!topic/chrome/-19ZxwjaCjw).

+Lastly, remember that, when you add a new section to your in-line config (i.e. `v3_req` for `extendedKeyUsage`), you need to also ask openssl to use that section (in this case, with the `-reqexts v3_req` and `-extensions v3_req` flags).

 That is all.
 Now get back to work!